 Canadian Labour & Employment Law Journal

-Edited by Professor Kevin Banks, with the assistance of Brian Burkett and Jeffrey Sack, Q.C., the Canadian Labour and Employment Law Journal provides in-depth analysis of key issues in labour and employment law.
-It also provides timely commentary on major legislative and case law developments.
-Designed for academics, adjudicators and practitioners, the Journal is in its nineteenth year of publication, appearing two times a year in softcover format.
+The Canadian Labour & Employment Law Journal (CLELJ) is Canada’s foremost periodical in the field, providing in-depth analysis of key issues as well as timely commentary on major legislative and case law developments.
+Designed for academics, adjudicators and practitioners, the Journal is in its twenty-fourth year of publication, appearing two times a year in softcover format.

 Notably, the CLELJ has been relied on by the Supreme Court of Canada in several of the most significant labour law cases in decades, including Meiorin, dealing with workplace discrimination claims and the duty to accommodate; B.C.
 Health Services, holding that collective bargaining is a constitutionally protected activity under the Charter of Rights and Freedoms; and Alberta (Information and Privacy Commissioner), striking down provincial privacy legislation as an unjustifiable violation of a union’s Charter right to freedom of expression.

 In its landmark ruling in Saskatchewan Federation of Labour in 2015, recognizing a constitutional right to strike under the Charter, the Supreme Court cited with approval ten articles from the CLELJ — more than from any other single source.

 In addition, courts, labour boards, arbitrators and human rights tribunals across Canada have referred to the CLELJ in their decisions.